 Submit an agreement in principle application to the Share to Buy mortgage team if:

-- you have been offered a property and need to find a mortgage
+- you have been offered a property or asked by the housing association/seller to obtain an agreement in principle and need to find a mortgage

 - or are looking at specific properties and may need a mortgage soon

-Use our Mortgage Comparison tool to search for mortgages from across the market, and you can apply for an agreement in principle once you have selected a mortgage, or if you have already had an offer accepted for a property, you can proceed straight to our agreement in principle application.
+Use our Mortgage Comparison tool to search for mortgages from across the market, and you can apply for an agreement in principle once you have selected a mortgage, or if you have already had an offer accepted for a property or asked by the housing association/seller to obtain an agreement in principle, you can proceed straight to our agreement in principle application.

 If you are just researching potential costs for a Shared Ownership mortgage, and do not yet have any specific properties in mind, you should generally use our Shared Ownership mortgage calculator (coming soon) and submit an agreement in principle further down the line.

 - You submit personal details about each applicant using our secure online agreement in principle application form.

 - We will respond with illustrations for mortgages that you may be able to apply for, ideally showing you a range of competitively priced options.

 - At this point, we will not have run any credit checks and when we send you the illustrations there is no obligation to proceed any further.